nikcleju/wiwikwlh/tutorial.md

 Those who do not attend or do not pass the partial exam, will take a full exam at the end, as usual.

-Practical exercises: will be similar to the problems solved at the seminars and the examples given during the lectures.
+**Practical exercises:** will be very similar to the problems solved at the seminars and the examples given during the lectures.
+I cannot give you any other example.

-Theoretical subjects: the following list shows what you should read & know.
-*Note*: the subjects will not necessary be identical to one of the items below, there may be combinations of them, rephrased differently etc. This is an indication of what you should know, not a final list of subjects.
+**Theoretical subjects (condensed list):**

 * Chapter I: Discrete Information Sources
-    * What is a discrete complete memoryless source, what does every term mean (discrete, complete, memoryless)
-    * Information of an event: definition, properties (with proofs)
-	* Definition of entropy for a memoryless source, choosing logarithm base, examples
-	* Interpretation of entropy
+    1. Definitions of: discrete memoryless source, information of a particular event, entropy of a memoryless source.
+Examples.
-	* Properties of entropy, with proofs (3 properties: non-negative, maximum, diversification)
-	* Plot of the entropy of a binary source, explain shape
+    2. Properties of entropy, with proofs (3 properties: non-negative, maximum, diversification).The proof of the second property only for the particular case of a source with two messages (as we did in class)
-	* Definition of information flow
-	* N-th order extension of a source, definition, example
-	* Entropy of a N-th order extension, with proof
+    3. Entropy of a N-th order extension, with proof only for the particular case of 2nd order extension (as we did in class)
-	* Sources with memory, definition, notations, example
-	* Entropy in a single state
-	* What is an ergodic source, what property do they have, example
-	* Entropy of an ergodic source with memory: definition (the relation), explain terms
+    4. Definition of: source with memory m, state of a source with memory, transition, transition matrix, ergodic source.

 * Chapter II: Discrete Transmission Channels
-	* What is a discrete memoryless stationary transmission channel, explain each term (discrete / memoryless / stationary)
-	* Definition of the joint probability matrix and the joint entropy, example
+    1. Definition of a discrete transmission channel.
+The joint probability matrix, the channel matrix, and the relation between them.
-	* Definition of marginal distributions, how to compute
-	* Definition of channel matrix, relation to joint probability matrix
-	* Rigorous definition of a discrete memoryless transmission (what it is defined by)
-	* Graph representation of a channel, example
-	* Conditional entropy H(Y|X): definition, where to compute from
-	* Definition of equivocation matrix, relation to joint probability matrix
-	* Equivocation (conditional entropy H(Y|X)) : definition, where to compute from
-	* Properties of conditional entropies, with proofs
-	* Mutual information: definition, equation
+    2. Mutual information: definition, equation, properties (three properties, without proofs, just stated)
-	* Properties of mutual information (without proofs)
-	* Relations between informational measures, graphical interpretation (two circles etc.)
-	* Particular types of communication channels (zero equivocation, zero average error)
-	* Definition of uniform with respect to input, uniform with respect to output, examples
+    3. Particular types of communication channels: zero equivocation, zero average error, uniform with respect to the input, uniform with respect to the output, symmetric
-	* Definition of symmetric channels, example
-	* Channel capacity: definition (what it means), equation
-	* (Note: preview of the channel coding theorem **not required**)
-	* Efficiency and redundancy of a channel
+    4. Definition of channel capacity.
+Efficiency and redundancy of a channel
-	* Compute the capacity of binary symmetric channel
+    5. Capacity of a binary symmetric channel (with proof)

-	* Compute the capacity of binary erasure channel
-	* Compute the capacity of symmetric channel of N-th order
+* Chapter III: Source coding
+    1. Definition of non-singular, uniquely decodable and instantaneous code.
+Relation between them.
+Examples.
+    2. Kraft inequality theorem (with proof).
+    3. Average length of a Shannon code (with proof).
+    4. Shannon's first theorem (with proof on slides).

+* Chapter IV:
+    1. Definitions: error correcting code, block code, linear code, coding rate, t-error-detecting code, t-error-correcting code, systematic code, cyclic code
+    2. Definition of Hamming distance and minimum Hamming distance of a code.
+Number of errors that can be detected or corrected depending on dHmin (with proof)
+    3. Conditions on matrix [H] for error detection and correction
+    4. Hamming codes: definition, example of matrix [H], properties

+*Note*: "No proof" means that you should only state the theorem / definition / property, without any proof.
+"With proof" means I expect the proof to be included.